kwakuemma37/Azure-lessons/README.md

           - Send push notifications
           - Execute custom back-end logic in C# or Node.js
           - Has SDK support for native iOS and Android, Xamarin, and React native apps.
+## Describe Azure Virtual Networking
+      - Azure virtual networks and Virtual subnets
+            - enable Azure resources to communictate
+            - with each other,
+            - with users on the internet,
+            - with on-premises client computers
+      - think of it as an extension of your on-premise network with resources that link other Azure resources.
+### Key network capabilities provided by Azure networks
+      -- Isolation and segmentation
+      -- internet communications
+      -- Communicate between Azure resources
+      -- communicate with on-premises resrouces
+      -- Route network traffic
+      -- Filter network traffic
+      -- connect virtual networks

+      Azure virtual networking supports both private and public endpoints to enable communication between external or internal resourcs with other internal resources.
+        - public endpoints:
+              - have a public IP address
+              - can be accessed from anywhere in the world.
+        - private endpoints:
+              - exist within a virtual network
+              - have private IP address from within the address space of that virtual network
+#### Isolation and segmentation
+       Azure virtual network
+         - allows you to create multiple isolated virtual networks
+         - You define private IP and public IP address when you set up a virtual network
+         - IP range only exists within the virtual network
+         - IP address range
+              - isn't internet routable.
+              - can be divided into subnets
+              - part of the defined space can be allocated to each named subnet.
+      Name resolution:
+          - You can use name resolution service built into Azure
+          - You can configure the virtual network to either use an internal or external DNS server.
+#### Internet communications
+      - Enable internet communication by
+          1. Assigning public IP addresses to resources
+          2. Placing resource behind a public load balancer
+#### Communicate between Azure resources
+      There are 2 possible ways to let resources communicate with each other
+        1. using virtual networks
+        2. Using service endpoints to connect Azure resources types. eg. Azure SQL databases and storage accounts This enables you to link multiple Azure resources to virtual networks to improve security and provide optimal routing between resources.
+#### Communicate with on-premises resources
+      - This enables
+            - link together resources on local on-premises environment and resources in Azure subscription.
+            - you to create network that spans both local on-premises environment and cloud environments.
+      3 mechanisms to achieve network that spans both local and cloud environments
+            - Point-to-site VPN:
+                  - Computers outside the orginsation (Client computers) connects back into the corporate network.
+                  - Client computer initiates and encrypted VPN connection to connect to the Azure virtual network
+            - Site-to-site VPN:
+                  - links on-premises VPN device or gateway to the Azure VPN gateway in a virtual network
+                  - Devices then appear as being on the local network.
+                  - Connection:
+                        - encrypted
+                        - works over internet
+            - Azure expressRoute:
+                  - a dedicated private connectivity to Azure
+                  - doesn't travel over the internet
+                  - Useful when
+                        - greater bandwith is needed
+                        - higher levels of security is needed.
+#### Route network traffic
+      Azure by defaut routes traffic between
+        - subnets on connected virtual networks,
+        - on-premises networks
+        - Internet
+      Control routing by overriding settings as follows
+        - Route tables:
+            - Let you define how traffic should be directed
+            - You can create custom route tables
+                - To control how packets are routed between subnets.
+        - Border Gateway protocol (BGP): to propagate on-premises BGP to Azure virtual networks, It
+            - Works with:
+                - Azure VPN gateways
+                - Azure route server
+                - or Azure expressRoute
+#### filter Network traffic
+       Filter network by using
+           - network security groups:
+               - An Azure resource
+               - can contain multiple inbound and outbound security rules.
+               - apply secrity rules to allow or block traffic based on
+                   - source IP address
+                   - destination IP address
+                   - port
+                   - protocol
+            - Network virtual appliances:
+                  - Specialized VMs
+                  - can be compared to hardened network appliance
+                  - Carries out a particular network function eg:
+                      - running a firewall,
+                      - performing wide arean network (WAN) optimization.
+#### connect virtual networks.
+       - network peering.
+          - lets you  Link virtual networks together
+          - allows 2 virtual neworks to connect directly to each other
+          - Network traffic is private
+          - travels on Microsoft backbone network
+          - Does not enter public internet
+          - Resources in each virtual network can communicate to each other.
+          - Provides global interconnected network through Azure ( virtual networks can be in separate regions)
+       - User defined routed (UDR):
+          - Allows you to routing tables  between subnets within a virtual network or between virtual networks.
+          - Allows for greater control over network traffic flow.